wso2/docs-is/en/asgardeo/docs/tutorials/connect-asgardeo-with-ms-entra.md

                 mapping
             </td>
             <td>
                 The output and input claim mappings for VC and Asgardeo.
-You’ll be able to find the identifier for the <code>inputClaim</code> from the <b>User Attributes</b> tab of the created Asgardeo application.
+You'll be able to find the identifier for the <code>inputClaim</code> from the <b>User Attributes</b> tab of the created Asgardeo application.
             </td>
         </tr>
     </table>